 Chief Executive Officer

-Pierre assumed the role of Treasurer of the Conference of Defence Associations (CDA) and the CDA Institute in January 2016.
+In 2014, he assumed the civilian position of Executive Director of the Conference of Defence Associations (CDA) and the CDA Institute, and was appointed Chief Executive Officer of these 2 organizations in February 2016.

 Office Manager and Project Officer

 Matthew Overton served for 39 years in the Canadian Armed Forces, retiring in 2017 having attained the rank of Brigadier-General.
 In addition to the traditional employments expected of an Infantry Officer, culminating in the command of the Second Battalion, Princess Patricia’s Canadian Light Infantry, he commanded the Canadian Forces Recruiting Group and held a number staff appointments within Military Personnel Command, including the post of Assistant Chief of Military Personnel.
 In addition to operational deployments, he completed defence diplomacy posts as the Military Advisor at the Canadian High Commission in London, Defence Attaché in Kabul and then Defence Advisor at the London High Commission once again as the capstone to his career.

 In addition to holding a BA in Physics and Oceanography from Royal Roads Military College, and an MA of War Studies from Royal Military College of Canada, he is a graduate of the National Strategic Studies Programme at the Canadian Forces College and is Certified Human Resources Leader

 After more than 22 years in the military, and another 15 years as an entrepreneur and as the Manager of Communications at the Dominion Command, Royal Canadian Legion, Bruce Poulin has joined the CDA Institute team in May 2017 to become more involved in the Canadian Security and Defence polity and help out with the CDA Institute Awards programs.